-A generic Terms of Reference is also provided, which can be used as needed for technical or logistical support.
+A generic Terms of Reference is also provided ("0.1 NVI-PST - Phase 0 - Partner Terms of Reference"), which can be used as needed for technical or logistical support.
 The template includes a section on budgeting for the workshops; additional budgetary items may be required based on the NITAG's internal capacity (e.g., per diems for external experts), location of members (e.g., flights or alternate travel compensation for workshops), and other factors.